 Provide education, assistance, and support to mitigate impacts, risk, and transmission of COVID-19 and encourage vaccination and testing among migrant and seasonal farm workers.

 Convene and facilitate multi-sector partnerships to support and address mental and behavioral health needs of school-aged children and youth illuminated by COVID-19.

 Fund Critical Access Hospitals (CAH) and Rural Health Clinics (RHC) for COVID-19 support and response.

 Funding is available through the Center for Disease Control and Prevention’s (CDC) National Initiative to Address COVID-19 Health Disparities Among Populations at High-Risk and Underserved, CDC-RFA-OT21-2103, CFDA #93.391.

-The following brief descriptions highlight work proposed by each awarded organization.
-Activities are scheduled to be complete by June 30, 2022.
+The following brief descriptions highlight work proposed by each organization awarded with the first round of funding.

 African Community Development